 Today I’ll discuss my short investigation with vinegar and baking soda to see if it’s really good in unblocking slow-moving drains as some YouTubers Claim.
 The 2 ingredients are readily available and will have a bubbling reaction.

 Summary: It’s a thumbs down for the vinegar and baking soda in unclogging blocked drains and de-scaling pipes.
 A recent experiment proves that the bubbling (Sodium Acetate + Water) can’t de-clog your drain or remove the clogging gunk deep down the drain.
-So, I’ll stick to the best drain cleaners.
+So, I’ll stick to the reliable drain cleaners.

 Vinegar + Baking Soda = Sodium Acetate + Water